emtee40/SurvivalManual-wiki/Medicine.md

 * Loss of skin elasticity.
 * Delayed capillary refill in fingernail beds.
 * Trench line down center of tongue.
-* Thirst.
-(Last on the list because you are already 2-percent dehydrated by the time you crave fluids.)
+* Thirst (Last on the list because you are already 2-percent dehydrated by the time you crave fluids).

 You should replace water as you lose it.
 Trying to make up a deficit is difficult in a survival situation, and thirst is not a sign of how much water you need.